EspressoTrip-v2/concept-application/README.md

 ### Developer Note:
 ***Repo changes***: Run the npm-install.sh script once you make a pull to update all the services packages.
 I will update this list as the application grows.
 If there are any changes to the codebase, please re-run the infrastructure scripts again to ensure there are no missing deployments.
-Also running "npm i" in all the services will be a good idea due to the continuous changes.

 ***Volume persistence***:
 The setup below needs to be done on start up of minikube... minikube shuts down all deployment, whether operators or not.
 The data created in Mongo will persist between restarts.